Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

 Rewind access to an oracle~$\tilde{R}$ simulating such an interactive process means that oracle queries to~$\tilde{R}$ can be repeated in such a way that it yields an identical output~$m$ for the first step.
 In other words, the classical machine can be rewound to the beginning of the second stage.
 In contrast, reproducing this behavior using a quantum protocol would require post-selecting on fixed measurement outcomes occurring with exponentially small probability.
 The ability of a classical simulator to rewind is at the root of the hardness results of~\cite{grier2020interactive} concerning interactive quantum advantage.

-Our work removes the need for interaction -- we do not require two distinct stages but consider a relation problem.
-We also do not need to assume rewind access to the classical oracle~$\tilde{R}$.
-This is achieved by exploiting the internal structure of the classical simulator: We consider oracles realized by circuits and provide a non-black-box reduction.
+In contrast to~\cite{grier2020interactive}, we do not need to assume rewind access to the classical oracle~$\tilde{R}$.
+This is achieved by exploiting the internal structure of the classical simulator: we consider oracles realized by circuits and provide a non-black-box reduction.
 As we discuss below (see Section~\ref{sec:possibilistictomographyredc}), however, our arguments heavily rely on some of the techniques of~\cite{grier2020interactive} developed in the interactive scenario.